This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - One is in his home state of Iowa.

 - The other is right here in downtown Nashville.

 I have no plans of traveling to Iowa anytime soon, but Nashville… well that’s in my backyard!

-Here’s what Nashville’s Antique Archaeology store is like, if you haven’t been there yet.
+Here’s what the Antique Archaeology Nashville store is like, if you haven’t been there yet.

-I am not the only American Picker fan in my household.
-My whole family has watched the show regularly, so together we went to check out Antique Archaeology in Nashville.
+I am not the only American Pickers fan in my household.
+My whole family has watched the show regularly, so together we went to check out Antique Archaeology Nashville.

-It was no surprise to me that Antique Archaeology has taken up shop in the old Marathon Automobile Factory, currently known as Marathon Village.
+It was no surprise to me that the American Pickers shop is located in the old Marathon Automobile Factory — currently known as Marathon Village.
 It’s a stunning building that was a vacant cotton mill turned into a car manufacturing plant.
 The warehouse manufactured cars from 1910 to 1914, then car parts until 1918.
 The building was completely renovated in the 1990’s and is now home to several businesses.

 Antique Archaeology had its grand opening on July 2, 2011.
 Since then, it has become a popular tourist stop in Nashville.

-On the day of our visit, the store was packed!
-When it’s crowded and hard to maneuver around, you tend to speak with the people around you.
-We talked to many people there.
+On the day of our visit, the American Pickers shop was packed!
+When it’s crowded and hard to maneuver around, you tend to speak with the people around you — we talked to many people there.
 The majority were from out of town and had put Antique Archaeology on their list of must do’s during their Nashville visit.
 That’s impressive.
 I guess you could say Antique Archaeology is boosting the Nashville economy?